getsentry/relay/docs/options.md

   The maximum number of events that are buffered in case of network issues or high rates of incoming events.

+`cache.eviction_interval`

+: *integer, default: `60` (seconds)*

+  Interval for evicting outdated project configs from memory.

 ## Size Limits

 Controls various HTTP-related limits.
-All values are human-readable strings of a number and a human-readable unit, such as:
+All values are either integers or are human-readable strings of a number and a human-readable unit, such as:

 - `1KiB`
 - `1MB`